scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 .. figure:: scalability_multithreading.png
    :figclass: b

-   Multi-threading scalability of eigenvalues seach workload. :label:`smt`
+   Multi-threading scalability of eigenvalues search workload. :label:`smt`

 .. figure:: scalability_multiprocessing.png
    :figclass: t

-   Multi-processing scalability of eigenvalues seach workload. :label:`smp`
+   Multi-processing scalability of eigenvalues search workload. :label:`smp`

 Figure :ref:`smt` shows the scalability results for the multi-threading case.
 Two modes are compared: default one and with SMP module since it is the best approach for this benchmark.